 For this Order, this narrative objective is translated into a numeric criterion of 1.0 chronic toxicity unit (TU_c).
 At 1.0 TU_c, there is no observable detrimental effect when the indicator organism is exposed to 100 percent effluent; therefore, 1.0 TU_c is a direct translation of the narrative objective into a number.
 Moreover, in U.S. EPA's Technical Support Document for Water Quality-based Toxics Control (EPA/505/2-90-001; see section 3.3.3, "Step 3: Decision Criteria for Permit Limit Development"), U.S. EPA recommends that 1.0 TU_c be used as a criterion continuous concentration (typically a four-day average).
 It further states that reasonable potential is shown where an effluent is projected to cause an excursion above the criterion continuous concentration.
-This document applies here as guidance because it directly addresses effluent characterization for toxicity.
+This document applies here as guidance because it directly addresses effluent characterization for toxicity

 - b.
 CTR Criteria.
 The CTR specifies numeric aquatic life and human health criteria for numerous priority pollutants.
 These criteria apply to inland surface waters and enclosed bays and estuaries.
 Some human health criteria are for consumption of "water and organisms" and others are for consumption of "organisms only."
-The criteria applicable to "organisms only" apply to Lower San Francisco Bay because it is not a source of drinking water. - c.
+The criteria applicable to "organisms only" apply to South San Francisco Bay and Matadero Creek because neither water body is a source of drinking water. - c.
 NTR Criteria.
 The NTR establishes numeric aquatic life and human health criteria for a number of toxic pollutants for San Francisco Bay waters upstream to and including Suisun Bay and the Sacramento-San Joaquin Delta.
-The NTR criteria apply to Lower San Francisco Bay. - d.
+The NTR criteria apply to South San Francisco Bay. - d.
+Bacteria Water Quality Objectives.
+The Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California Part 3, Bacteria Provisions and a Water Quality Standards Variance Policy establishes enterococci bacteria water quality objectives to limit cases of gastrointestinal illness from water contact recreation.
+The enterococci bacteria objectives apply to marine and estuarine waters. - e.
 Sediment Quality Objectives.
 The Water Quality Control Plan for Enclosed Bays and Estuaries Part 1, Sediment Quality contains the following narrative water quality objective: "Pollutants in sediments shall not be present in quantities that, alone or in combination, are toxic to benthic communities in bays and estuaries of California."
 This objective is to be implemented by integrating three lines of evidence: sediment toxicity, benthic community condition, and sediment chemistry.
-The policy requires that if the Regional Water Board determines that a discharge has reasonable potential to cause or contribute to an exceedance of this objective, it is to impose the objective as a receiving water limit. - e.
+The policy requires that if the Regional Water Board determines that a discharge has reasonable potential to cause or contribute to an exceedance of this objective, it is to impose the objective as a receiving water limit.

+f.
 Receiving Water Salinity.
 Basin Plan section 4.6.2 (like the CTR and NTR) states that the salinity characteristics (i.e., freshwater vs. saltwater) of the receiving water are to be considered in determining the applicable water quality objectives.
 Freshwater criteria apply to discharges to waters with salinities equal to or less than one part per thousand (ppt) at least 95 percent of the time.
 Saltwater criteria apply to discharges to waters with salinities equal to or greater than 10 ppt at least 95 percent of the time in a normal water year.
 For discharges to waters with salinities between these two categories, or tidally-influenced freshwaters that support estuarine beneficial uses, the water quality objectives are the lower of the salt or freshwater objectives (the latter calculated based on ambient hardness) for each substance.